ys1998/useful-snippets/README.md

 ## A collection of code-snippets, cheat-sheets and tools
 Surfing the web has often exposed me to little-yet-significant hacks and scripts, which, although, were not important to me then, seemed to be so in the near future.

-And that's when I decided to **collect and store** such snippets for making my (and others ;) ) programming-life a bit easier - and also for future reference.
+And that's when I decided to **collect and store** such snippets for making my (and others :wink:) programming-life a bit easier - and also for future reference.

 The *collection* currently houses these snippets: